D1hn1/title-grabber/README.md

 ```

 # Ussage
-- Scan internet with masscan for ports (80,443) then export results with -oG in a file named masscan.txt.
+- Scan internet with masscan for ports (80,443) then export results with -oL in a file named masscan.txt.
 - Chmod +x the file.
 - And execute it :)
 	* Results will be saved to index.html in a table form.